Kareem-AEz/TicketBounty/docs/inngest/DOCUMENTATION_SUMMARY.md

 ### ⭐ NEW: Production Pitfalls & Tips
 We've added **[PITFALLS_AND_TIPS.md](./GUIDES/PITFALLS_AND_TIPS.md)** - a battle-tested guide featuring:
-- 14 critical production pitfalls with real cost estimates
+- 14 critical production pitfalls based on common patterns
-- $12K+ in actual losses prevented by following these tips
+- Illustrative examples showing typical costs and impacts
 - Do's and Don'ts quick reference
 - Production checklist
-- Real metrics from production environments
+- Performance metrics based on industry best practices

 **Why this matters:** Learning what NOT to do saves more time than learning best practices.

+> **Note:** Examples and metrics throughout the documentation are illustrative, based on common production patterns and industry best practices.

 ---